 - Santiago works at an automotive repair shop and tells an insurance adjuster he will pay him $50 for every car repair project he brings to the business.

-There are several legal defenses that a person can raise.
-These include showing that an accused party:
+There are several legal defenses that you can raise.
+These include showing that you:

 - gave a gift to an adjuster and not a payment;